Rahul Gandhi: Women's empowerment and LGBTQ rights

 Gandhi has spoken publicly about the importance of women's empowerment and gender equality in India.
 While inaugurating 'Utsaah', a Kerala Mahila Congress convention in Kochi, Gandhi stated that the Congress party would actively promote women within its organizational structure and set a target to have 50 per cent of women as chief ministers within the next 10 years.
-Gandhi initiated the Self-Help Groups amongthe women in the villages of Amethi.
+Gandhi initiated the Self-Help Groups among the women in the villages of Amethi.
 The primary focus of this scheme was to bring women together and empower them with information and decision making capabilities.
 He has called for increased representation of women in politics and for the eradication of gender-based violence.
 Under the second Manmohan Singh ministry, a Women's Reservation Bill to require that a third of Lok Sabha and state legislative assembly seats be reserved for women was introduced in the Rajya Sabha.

 Gandhi backed the bill, stating, "Women do not need any protection.
 If you give them their rights, they can protect themselves".
 This bill passed the Rajya Sabha on 9 March 2010, it never received a vote in the Lok Sabha and eventually lapsed due to its pending status.
 In 2019, while addressing students in Chennai, Gandhi again called for 33 per cent reservation of all parliamentary Lok Sabha and state legislative assembly seats for women, as well as government jobs.

 On 6 September 2018, the Supreme Court of India revoked Section 377 of the Indian Penal Code, an act which criminalised homosexual sex between adults.
 Gandhi supported this move, stating that he believed that issues related to personal freedom should be left to the individual.
 He opined that it's essential to uphold the constitutional guarantee of life and liberty to all citizens of India.
-Under Gandhi's leadership, the Congress appointed a transgender woman as national general secretary in the women’s wing—seen as a step toward mainstreaming transgender individuals.
+Under Gandhi's leadership, the Congress appointed a transgender woman as national general secretary in the women's wing—seen as a step toward mainstreaming transgender individuals.

 Climate and energy

 Gandhi advocates the transition to renewable energy sources and has called for increased investment in solar, wind, and other sustainable energy technologies.
 He has been very concerned about the environmental degradation of the world and has said that unless environmental problems are made a political issue, they will not get the attention they deserve.

-Gandhi criticised the Environment Impact Assessment (EIA) 2020 draft by calling it "dangerous" and said that its long term consequences will be harmful.
+Gandhi criticised the Environment Impact Assessment (EIA) 2020 draft by calling it "dangerous" and said that its long-term consequences will be harmful.
 Calling it a disaster, he said that it will silence the communities who will be directly impacted by environmental degradation.